-What advice would you have for someone newly diagnosed?
+What advice would you give to someone newly diagnosed with Parkinson’s disease?

 What inspires you?

 People who follow their passion with humility.
 Humility is important to me.
 There is a spiritual dimension to life that humbles me daily.
 I do a healing meditation every day—not for myself, but for others.
 There is always someone worse off than you.